 The Audio-Technica ATH-ANC33i are average for commuting.
 They're small and have a compact design, but their active noise isolation is weak and may not be sufficient for loud, noisy environments.

 The Audio-Technica ATH-ANC33iS are above average for sports use.
 They're stable and are also small enough to carry around on your person everywhere you go.

 The Audio-Technica ATH-ANC33iS are average for office use.
 They won't block the chatter of a busy office.

 The Audio-Technica ATH-ANC33iS have the same aesthetic as the Audio-Technica ATH-ANC23, with a few minor color differences.
 They have a very common design with an all-black color scheme.
 The control module isn't too bulky, and the in-ear buds and tips are also all-black and engraved with the Audio-Technica logo on the back.

 The Audio-Technica ATH-ANC33iS are as comfortable as you would expect for an in-ear design.
 They offer a variety of tip sizes and an additional memory foam tip that provides slightly better stability once in the ear.
 They apply a bit of pressure within the ear canal, which may be uncomfortable for some, especially during long listening sessions.

-Button functionality and placement is average.
+Button functionality and placement are average.
 They offer decent functionality with call/music and volume control, as well as a simple switch to enable noise cancelling.
 However, the buttons feel poorly laid out; the call/music button being too far from the volume dial is slightly frustrating.

 Poor performance.
 These headphones do poorly throughout the frequency range.
-The passive isolation provided by these in-ears is especially poor around 5KHz.
+The passive isolation provided by these in-ears is especially poor around 5kHz.
 The active noise isolation, although effective in the bass and mid regions, performs consistently below average.

 No compatible app.